sociomantic-tsunami/microbe/README.rst

     // all divs on the page
     var µDivs = µ( 'div' ) ;

-    // create a div with the class anotherDiv var newDiv = µ( '<div.example--class>' );
+    // create a div with the class example--class var newDiv = µ( '<div.example--class>' );

     // all divs get a newDiv or a clone of newDiv inserted into the DOM after them